DilukM/object_detection_mobile_app_template/README.md

 Include a license file if you want this sample to be publicly re-usable.
 If you want a permissive default, consider the MIT license.

----

-If you'd like, I can:

-- Add a brief LICENSE file (MIT) and commit it.
-- Vendor the `tflite_v2` plugin into `packages/tflite_v2/` and apply the namespace fix and update `pubspec.yaml` to point at it.
-This makes the repo fully reproducible and avoids pub-cache edits.

-Requirements coverage:

-- Write README with instructions: Done.

-Next steps I can take on request: add LICENSE, vendor plugin, or create a release-ready example with CI.